-Sweet Cherry Almond Bars are one of the many ways I’m celebrating #cherryseason this year— my buttery almond shortbread crust shows off juicy fresh cherries to perfection.
+Sweet Cherry Bars are one of the many ways I’m celebrating #cherryseason this year— my buttery almond shortbread crust shows off juicy fresh cherries to perfection.

 I know, I know, first you’ll want to eat as many cherries as possible right out of hand…I get it.
-But after you’ve done that, try these, they’re fantastic.
+But after you’ve done that, try these sweet cherry bars, they’re fantastic.
 This is the first of many things I’ll make with my windfall of Northwest Cherries from Washington State.
 I’ve been a part of the Canbasador program for a couple of years now, helping to get the word out about Washington State stone fruit and ways to enjoy it.
 It’s like Christmas morning when my annual shipment of fruit arrives.
 This year I’m sharing their gorgeous (and ginormous!) sweet cherries.

 I’m on a major almond kick after yesterday’s Toasted Almond Milkshake, and luckily cherries and almonds are best buds.
 Just like in my milkshake, I’ve added layers of almond flavor throughout this easy recipe.
 The shortbread dough comes together quickly in the food processor, and then part of it forms the bottom crust, and the rest gets crumbled on top of the cherries.